Learning Over Dirty Data with Minimal Repairs: Background

 \paragraph{{\bf Missing values}} Any $x_{ij}$ is a missing value if it is unknown (marked by \textit{null}).
-An {\it incomplete example} is an example with at least one missing value.
-Similarly, an {\it incomplete feature} is a feature that contains at least one missing value.
-We use {\it complete feature} and {\it complete example} to refer to features and examples that are free of missing values.
-We further denote the set of all missing values in a feature matrix $\mathbf{X}$ as $MV(\mathbf{X})$, the set of incomplete examples as $MVE(\mathbf{X})$, and the set of incomplete features as $MVF(\mathbf{X})$.
-In this paper, we focus on the case that all missing values are in the feature matrix, and the label vector is complete.
+An {\it incomplete sample} ({\it incomplete feature}) is a sample (feature) with at least one missing value.
+We use {\it complete feature} and {\it complete sample} to refer to features and samples that are free of missing values.
+We denote the set of all missing values in a feature matrix $\mathbf{X}$ as $M(\mathbf{X})$, the set of incomplete samples as $MS(\mathbf{X})$, and the set of incomplete features as $MF(\mathbf{X})$.
+In this paper, we focus on the case where all missing values are in the feature matrix and the label vector is complete.

-\begin{exmp} In Table \ref{tab:missing_value}, Age is an incomplete feature while Annual Income is a complete one.
-Similarly, the first training example is complete and the second training example is incomplete. \end{exmp}